A Place for Romance: Paranormal | Fantasy | Futuristic | Contemporary | Historical | Suspense | & Asian Dramas

 The fiance, Evander, is... not awful.
 Except that his response to her being sick off the wine is to give her a chunk of bread and she's tired and short of breath, so his remedy is to take her to her room, remove her clothes, and have her dry mount his cock.
 What am I reading?!

 I take it back.
 He's awful.
 But it's Imogen that disgusts me.
 And then she's going off on how Theo (Yes, Theo because Theodore is a chipmunk) has never done this and never done that.
-Uh, bitch, since when do you know him?
-How dare you make such assumptions while cleaving to a victim mentality.
+Uh, excuse you.
+You just met this man.
+You shared two whole conversations and a dance.
+You know nothing about him!

 I haven't been this repulsed by a FMC since Feyre.